-Imagine growing up idolising and emulating someone as famous as Bruce Springsteen, from thousands of miles away, only to grow up and get a book deal... to write about idolising Bruce Springsteen.
+Imagine growing up idolizing and emulating someone as famous as Bruce Springsteen, from thousands of miles away, only to grow up and get a book deal... to write about idolizing Bruce Springsteen.
 Then, imagine trying to make that book into a movie, assuming it's impossible, only to meet Bruce at an event in London.
 There, you find out, not only has Bruce read your book, but yes, he does like the idea of this movie and yeah, he's going to let you use all his music in it.

 That is the true story of Blinded By The Light, a film based on Sarfraz Manzoor's autobiographical novel, Greetings From Bury Park.
 In it, Manzoor describes growing up and struggling to find his place in the world, only to become inspired by Springsteen's lyrics to begin writing his own poetry and other works.
 Now, it's a summer release from Warner Bros. with a nearly perfect Rotten Tomatoes score, and in case you were wondering, yeah, Manzoor is extremely aware of how lucky it is that this all worked out.